Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Correctness and time complexity of the bridge length algorithm

+If we start from the given point $p\in S$, a cycle in $Q$ and its sum 0 of translational vectors guarantees that the sequence of the lifted edges in $G$ finishes at the same point $p$ and hence forms a cycle $C$.
+This cycle $C$ has the edge $[p,q]$ whose exclusion keeps the points $p,q\in S$ connected by the path in $C$ that is complementary to $[p,q]$. \end{proof}

-Within Algorithm \ref{alg:bridge_length}, let $d$ be the length of the last added edge $e$ after which both termination conditions finally hold.
-By Lemma~\ref{lem:ignored_edges}, all ignored edges do not create extra connections in the graph $G$.
-By Lemmas~\ref{lem:factors1} and~\ref{lem:tree_representatives}, the graph $G$ obtained before adding the last edge $e$ is disconnected.
-Lemma~\ref{lem:sufficiency} guarantees that, after $e$ is added, the graph $G$ becomes connected.
+\begin{thm} Algorithm \ref{alg:bridge_length} finds the bridge length $\be(S)$ from Definition~\ref{dfn:bridge_length} for any periodic point set $S\subset\R^n$ with a motif $M$ of points given in a basis $\vb*{v_1},\dots,\vb*{v_n}$. \end{thm} \begin{proof} Within Algorithm \ref{alg:bridge_length}, let $d$ be the length of the last added edge $e$ after which both termination conditions finally hold.
+By Lemma~\ref{lem:ignored_edges} all ignored edges do not create extra connections in the graph $G$.
+By Lemmas~\ref{lem:factors1} and~\ref{lem:tree_representatives} the graph $G$ obtained before adding the last edge $e$ is disconnected.
+Lemma~\ref{lem:sufficiency} guarantees that, when $e$ is added, the graph $G$ becomes connected.
 Because Algortihm~\ref{alg:edges} yields edges in increasing order, $e$ is the shortest edge that could have this property, so the bridge length is $\beta(S)=d$. \end{proof}